 The deduction is shown as an adjustment to income, which means you don't need to itemize deductions to take the benefit.
 Report up to $250 on line 23 of Form 1040 and line 16 of Form 1040A.
 You cannot take this deduction on Form 1040EZ.
 If you and your spouse are both qualified educators with eligible expenses, you can deduct up to $500 on your return for married filing jointly.

 The deduction is limited to teachers, teacher's aides, counselors, principals and other instructors in kindergarten through twelfth grade only.
 You must work at least 900 hours per school year to be considered eligible, so substitute teachers, summer-school or part-time instructors may not qualify.
 The deduction is not extended to parents who home-school their children.

-If you have over $250 of classroom expenses, or you do not qualify for the educator deduction for any reason, you may still qualify for a tax break.
+For those filing 2017 taxes, if you have over $250 of classroom expenses, or you do not qualify for the educator deduction for any reason, you may still qualify for a tax break.
 You can claim all other educator expenses as unreimbursed employee expenses on Schedule A if you itemize.
 You'll need to exceed 2 percent of your adjusted gross income to take the deduction.
 Report those expenses on line 21 of Schedule A as miscellaneous deductions.

 - Jupiterimages/Photos.com/Getty Images